enriquehdez98/Genetic-CoP/README.md

 Where $Cov$ refers to the covariance matrix, $freq$ is the vector of frequencies contained from 0.15 to 5 Hz of the $psRD$ spectrum, and $m$ is a vector containing the indices of $freq$.

-📌You can also automatically compute the index with the following function:
+📌 You can also automatically compute the index with the following function [fall_risk](src/genetic_indices.py), it is recommended to see the file on [How to calculate a genetic CoP index?](scr/how_to_use.py).